The Language of Generalization: Case Study 1: Generic Language

 A linear model that uses predictors for both referent-prevalence and cue validity does a better job at explaining the endorsement data than just prevalence alone (\(r^2(30) = 0.73\); MSE=\(0.04\)).
-This model is able to account for the endorsements of examples like \enquote{Mosquitos carry malaria} (model endorsement and bootstrapped-95\% confidence interval = 0.85 {[}0.72, 0.86{]}) and \enquote{Lions have manes} (0.79 {[}0.61, 0.84{]})), as these features are very diagnostic of the kind (human endorsement both \(> 0.9\)).
+This model is able to account for the endorsements of examples like \enquote{Mosquitos carry malaria} (model endorsement and bootstrapped-95\% confidence interval = 0.85 {[}0.72, 0.86{]}) and \enquote{Lions have manes} (0.79 {[}0.61, 0.84{]})), as these features are very diagnostic of the kind (generic endorsement both \(> 0.9\)).
 Deviations, however, still remain.
 For example, \enquote{Robins lay eggs} still receives only intermediate endorsement by this model (0.68 {[}0.56, 0.69{]}; human endorsement = 0.94 {[}0.87, 0.97{]}), and \enquote{Mosquitos don't carry malaria} is misjudged to be a pretty good statement (0.58 {[}0.41, 0.58{]}; human endorsement = 0.07 {[}0.04, 0.14{]}).

-\enquote{Robins lay eggs} and \enquote{Mosquitos don't carry malaria} highlight a shortcoming of reducing structured prevalence prior distributions to single point-estimates of cue validity. \emph{Lays eggs} is a somewhat diagnostic feature for \emph{birds}, but there are many kinds of birds, and the feature is not itself diagnostic for a particular kind of bird like \emph{robins}.
-Thus, the cue validity is low even though robins are in the distinctive part of the \enquote{lays eggs} prevalence prior distribution (Figure~\ref{fig:simulations}A bottom).
-Furthermore, cue validity glosses over the difference between \enquote{undiagnostic} features (features present in almost every category; e.g., \enquote{not carrying malaria}) and \enquote{false} features (features that are absent a particular category; e.g., \enquote{lions} and \enquote{lay eggs}; see Appendix B for more discussion of this distinction).
+\enquote{Robins lay eggs} and \enquote{Mosquitos don't carry malaria} highlight a shortcoming of reducing structured prevalence prior distributions to single point-estimates of cue validity. \emph{Lays eggs} is a somewhat diagnostic feature for birds, but there are many kinds of birds, and the feature is not itself diagnostic for a particular kind of bird like robins.
+Thus, the cue validity is low even though robins are in the distinctive part of the \emph{lays eggs} prevalence prior distribution (Figure~\ref{fig:simulations}A bottom).
+Furthermore, cue validity cannot distinguish \emph{undiagnostic} features (features present in almost every category; e.g., \emph{not carrying malaria}) from \emph{false} features (features that are absent a particular category; e.g., \emph{lions} and \emph{lay eggs}; see Appendix B for more discussion of this distinction); the cue validity can be near-zero for different reasons.
 Such a model makes the wrong prediction for non-distinctive properties with high referent prevalence (e.g., \enquote{Mosquitos don't carry malaria}).
-A simple metric like cue validity is too blunt to capture these subtleties.